-- "accredited person" means a person with experienced or with qualifications in koala spotting for the purposes of ensuring koala safety during works - "Assessment Report" means "Koala Habitat Assessment Report" for either "small impact development" or "large impact development" as detailed in Section 4.2 of this Plan. - "building envelope" means an area of land designated for construction of a dwelling, buildings and ancillary infrastructure as well as any land required to be cleared for a bushfire asset protection zone (inner zone), ancillary gardens and landscaping. - "Comprehensive Koala Plan of Management" means a plan of management prepared in accordance with State Environmental Planning Policy 44 Koala Habitat Protection. - "core koala habitat" means an area of land with a resident population of koalas, evidenced by attributes such as breeding females (that is, females with young) and recent sightings of and historical records of a population.
+- "accredited person" means a person with experience or qualifications in koala management. - "Assessment Report" means "Koala Habitat Assessment Report" for a development as detailed in Section 4.2 of this Plan. - "building envelope" means an area of land designated for construction of a dwelling, buildings and ancillary infrastructure as well as any land required to be cleared for a bushfire asset protection zone (inner zone), ancillary gardens and landscaping. - "Comprehensive Koala Plan of Management" means a plan of management prepared in accordance with State Environmental Planning Policy 44 Koala Habitat Protection. - "core koala habitat" means an area of land with a resident population of koalas, evidenced by attributes such as breeding females (that is, females with young) and recent sightings of and historical records of a population.
 This is the same meaning as that defined by State Environmental Planning Policy 44 Koala Habitat Protection.